-You can find room for berries at any meal, breakfast, dinner or lunch.
+You can find room for berries with any meal.

 They are great in smoothies, mixed into porridge, to brighten up a salad or added to your favourite dessert.

-They also make a hormone healthy snack when combined with one or two nuts.
+They also make a hormone healthy snack when combined with nuts.

 Lindsey wrote a detailed blog post about the benefits of eating blueberries.